Title:

 Artificial intelligence is a broad area of research.
 We encourage researchers to submit papers in the following areas but not limited to:

-computing with a focus on security, privacy, and resilience.
-As AI-powered edge devices proliferate across industries such as healthcare,
+The Secure Edge-AI (SEAI) special session aims to explore the intersection of artificial intelligence (AI) and edge computing with a focus on security, privacy, and resilience.
+As AI-powered edge devices proliferate across industries such as healthcare, autonomous systems, IoT, and smart cities, ensuring their security and robustness is crucial.

 We welcome submissions on topics including, but not limited to: